-Cats aren’t as quick to show how they’re feeling as dogs are.
-This makes it harder to distinguish standoffish behavior and sickness.
+Cats aren’t as quick to show how they’re feeling as dogs.
+This makes it harder to distinguish between typical standoffish behavior and sickness.
 Any variance in your cat’s behavior could be the difference between a severe mold reaction and a bad day.

 Symptoms of mold sickness in cats may include:

 - Decreased appetite

 - Coughing or sneezing

 Veterinary treatment for mold exposure is usually centered on supportive care which focuses on managing the more urgent symptoms.
 Treatment for respiratory issues, vomiting, gastric distress, and dehydration can help your pet make a full recovery.

 Even if your pet’s condition is not life-threatening, the vets at Anasazi Animal Clinic are available for urgent care.
 If your pet’s condition feels severe enough to where you can’t wait for a scheduled appointment, please contact us right away.

 It’s especially important to monitor your pet’s bedding and toys for mold, especially when living in a humid environment.
 When the air quality is inconsistent, it’s safest to store your pet’s food in air-tight containers to avoid mold contamination.

 Plastic or rubber chew toys should also be checked for water damage, especially if they are around mud or left on the floor.
 Cleaning toys regularly and making sure they’re completely dry is the most efficient way to prevent mold from entering toys with holes.

 Mold exposure in dogs and cats is a common but preventable issue.
 If your pet is experiencing discomfort associated with mold exposure, please contact us right away.
 At Anasazi Animal Clinic in Gilbert, we will treat your pets with the utmost care.
 We are committed to ensuring the health and safety of your furry friends.